 OPTIONS_DEFAULT= OPT1 OPT3 OPT6

-definitions must appear
+OPTIONS definitions must appear

 before the inclusion of

-values can only be tested
+PORT_OPTIONS values can only be tested

 after the inclusion of

-.
+bsd.port.options.mk.
 Inclusion of

-can be used instead,
+bsd.port.pre.mk can be used instead,

 too, and is still widely used in ports written before the

-introduction of bsd.port.options.mk
+introduction of bsd.port.options.mk.

 But be aware that some variables will not work as expected

-after the inclusion of bsd.port.pre.mk
+after the inclusion of bsd.port.pre.mk,

 typically some